jcatrysse/jira2redmine_migration/README.md

    mappings, unsupported field types, or list-style fields without `allowedValues` data are routed to `MANUAL_INTERVENTION_REQUIRED` with explanatory notes.
+   Cascading select fields retain parent/child identifiers and dependencies so the push phase (or manual workflows) can create a parent list and depending child list with the original Jira option relationships intact.
 4. **Push (`push`)** – when `--use-extended-api` is supplied the script creates standard custom fields through `POST /custom_fields.json` and, when the `redmine_depending_custom_fields` plugin is available, provisions cascading